 Emergency contact details

-Other information to support our relationship with you, such as health details.
+Other information to support our relationship with you, such as bank details, health details.

-We do not collect sensitive personal data in the process of our operations.
+We collect limited sensitive personal data as required in the process of our operations.

 Why do we collect personal data?